TykTechnologies/tyk-operator/docs/getting-started.md

 In order to access `httpbin` API, you need to include a key to the header.

 > **Note**: All supported authentication types by Tyk Operator are listed [here](https://github.com/TykTechnologies/tyk-operator/blob/master/docs/api_definitions.md#client-to-gateway-authentication).
-Authentication token is the default one if you are using keyless API.
+Authentication token is the default one if you have set `use_keyless` to false and haven't specified any other Authentication mode.

 ```bash
 curl -i localhost:8080/httpbin/get